Irwiing/MyDonates/README.md

 ## What it will do?
 - [x] Enter with Username, email and whatsapp
-- [ ] create your campaign with Title, Description and Target
+- [x] create your campaign with Title, Description and Target
 - [ ] List of capaign
 - [ ] make a donate for campaign
+- [ ] Update your campaign
 - [ ] Delete your campaign

 ## i'll use: